December 26-31, 2022 (Courses 22-5, 22-6, 22-7 and 22-8)

 Forms must be dropped off or mailed to the Cockrell Scout Center (attn: NYLT, 2225 North Loop West, Houston, TX 77008) with a copy of the front and back of the family's medical insurance card.
-All medical forms must arrive at the SHAC NYLT office by Friday, April 22, 2022.
+All medical forms must arrive at the SHAC NYLT office by the date of the orientation meeting.
 Emailed or electronic copies are not allowed and will not be accepted.
 (Source)

 Forms can be downloaded at www.scouting.org/scoutsource/healthandsafety/ahmr.aspx.
 The form must be completely filled out and signed by a physician.
 Medical forms are only valid for one year from the date of the physician's signature and cannot expire before the last day of the month that the course is held.